roam-qgis/Roam/docs/README.rst

     - Microsoft Sync Framework
     - QGIS (Lastest version)

-Running the build.py file will compile and deploy the plugin to the list of clients.
+Running the build.py with the ``--target`` argument will compile and deploy the plugin to a client.

 .. code-block:: console

-    python build.py
+    python build.py --target=Touch --with-tests=False deploy

 A list of targets that will be deployed can be found in targets.ini.
 An example of a target is: